microsoft/typechat.net/README.md

 TypeChat.NET is an **experimental project** from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
 TypeChat.NET brings the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET.

 TypeChat.NET helps you build natural language interfaces with language models using strong types, type validation and type safe programs (plans).
-Strong typing may help make software that using language models more deterministic and reliable.
-TypeChat.NET also demonstrates programming model for such strongly typed interactions.
+Strong typing may help make software that uses language models more deterministic and reliable.

         // Translates user intent into strongly typed Calendar Actions var translator = new JsonTranslator<CalendarActions>(
             new LanguageModel(Config.LoadOpenAI())
         );

 TypeChat.NET is in **active development** with frequent updates.
-The framework will evolve as the team explores the space and incorporates feedback.
+The framework and programming model will evolve as the team explores the space and incorporates feedback.
 Supported scenarios are shown in the examples.
-Documentation will continue to improve.
+Documentation will also continue to improve.
 When in doubt, please look at the code.

 # Assemblies
 TypeChat.NET consists of the following assemblies: